WheteThunger/SpawnModularCar/README.md

 - Health and fuel are restored to maximum.
 - Engine components matching your permissions are automatically added to each engine module if applicable.
 - Tanker modules are filled with fresh water if the user has the permission.
-- The previous lock is removed.
-If you have any matching keys in their inventory, they are removed if the plugin is configured with `DeleteMatchingKeysFromPlayerInventoryOnDespawn: true`.
-- If you have AutoLock ON and the loaded preset has at least one seating module, a new lock is created and a matching key is added to your inventory.
+- If you have AutoLock ON and a lock is not already present, a lock is created automatically and a matching key is added to your inventory.
+Only applies if the loaded preset has at least one seating module.
 - Only the modules that don't match the desired configuration are replaced.

 Note: Loading a preset is not allowed if your current car is occupied or if the preset contains a different number of sockets than your current car.